stungeye/Applied-Math-For-Games-1/docs/00-introduction-to-javascript/04-data-types.md

 A variable that has not yet been assigned any data has a value of `undefined`.

-On the other hand, if you wish to purposefully mark a variable's value as "empty" or "unknown" you can assign a value of `null`.
+On the other hand, if you wish to purposefully mark a variable as "empty" or "value unknown" you can assign a value of `null`.

 ```javascript
 let theAnswerToLifeTheUniverseAndEverything; // undefined